container-interop/service-provider/README.md

 For a more detailed explanation you can read the full discussion in the [issue #9](https://github.com/container-interop/service-provider/issues/9).

+### Why does the service provider not configure the container instead of returning entries?

+Service providers usually take a container and configure it (e.g. in Pimple).
+The problem is that it requires the container to expose methods for configuration.
+That's an impossible requirement in a standard because all containers have a different API for configuration and they could never be made to implement the same.

+These service providers provide factories for each container entry it provides.
+They do not require configuration methods on containers, so they can be made compatible with all/most of them.
+Each container entry is, in the end, just a callable to invoke, which most containers can do.

 ## Puli integration

 The Puli integration is completely optional and not required to use this standard.
 It is only here to facilitate usage with Puli.